bspreston10/BTC-trading-bot/README.md

 Each time an email is sent, the trading signal and its associated metadata—such as timestamps, market conditions, and entry prices—are seamlessly stored in a structured SQL table.
 This table is designed to automatically update with every new signal, ensuring the accurate and timely capture of critical data for analysis and decision-making.

 ## Implementing the Model on a Live Market
-After comnfirming that the model performs well during backtesting, I decided it was time to run it against the live market to see how it detects trading signals live.
+After confirming that the model performs well during backtesting, I decided it was time to run it against the live market to see how it detects trading signals live.
 After running the bot periodically for a little over a week, I achieved the metrics below:

 <img width="415" alt="Screenshot 2024-11-27 at 10 43 30 AM" src="https://github.com/user-attachments/assets/8a71d3af-198e-4de3-a4d7-6dbb75fca946">